 I didn’t know Chris would lose his brother or Christina would lose her uncle.

-I didn’t know I would attend ten plus funerals and have nightmares for years to come.
-260 innocent souls taken from our community.
+I didn’t know I would attend ten-plus funerals and have nightmares for years to come.
+On that day, 260 innocent souls were taken from our community.
 It was a very somber and scary time.
-Everywhere you looked, The American flag would be blowing in the wind.
+Everywhere you looked, the American flag would be blowing in the wind.
 The flag took on a new meaning that day.
 The flag symbolized unity, that we can’t fall and won’t be taken down.
 Seeing the flag everywhere meant we stood together as a city and as a nation.
-During the following weeks I witnessed so many people come together to cheer on the human race.
+During the following weeks, I witnessed so many people come together to cheer on the human race.

-I went on to marrying Bobby and becoming a military wife.
+I went on to marry Bobby and become a military wife.
 9/11 never ended for me because he had to serve in the war in Operation Enduring Freedom.
-I was in for the long hall with the effects of 9/11.
-I had to brave up and deal with the fact that my husband was going head on with those responsible for that solemn day.
+I was in for the long haul with the effects of 9/11.
+I had to brave up and deal with the fact that my husband was going head-on with those responsible for that solemn day.

-Bobby went into Afghanistan with the marines as a Navy Dentist.
+Bobby went into Afghanistan with the marines as a Navy dentist.
 I never thought he was going to be put in harm’s way, but he was.
-He acted like a medic when needed and went into the villages with the marines facing this horror head on.
-I remember on one of his missions he recovered weapons and an 9/11 American flag.
+He acted like a medic when needed and went into the villages with the marines facing this horror head-on.
+I remember on one of his missions he recovered weapons and a 9/11 American flag.

 Where were you that day?
 Comment below…

 15 thoughts on “Remembering 9/11: The Day That Never Ends”

 I don’t know how you wrote this blog, I can barely read it.
 I’ve never watched the footage you took that day either, but I have a copy of it in my basement.